stdm/stdm.github.io/_posts/2018-08-27-Lecture-notes-on-RL-David_Silver.md

 ## Lecture 6: Value Function Approximation

-  * it is not supervised learning: iid training methods usually don't work well because of the correlation in the samples of the same trajectory
+  * It is not supervised learning: iid training methods usually don't work well because of the correlation in the samples of the same trajectory
-  * incremental prediction methods: do everything online, after each step in the environment (no collection of a larger "data set")
+  * Incremental prediction methods: do everything online, after each step in the environment (no collection of a larger "data set")
-    * how "close" to optimum TD(0) with linear value function approximation converges depends on things like the discount factor -> slide 18
+    * How "close" to optimum TD(0) with linear value function approximation converges depends on things like the discount factor -> slide 18
-    * in TD we are always pushing things to "later" because we trust in our estimate of later return
+    * In TD we are always pushing things to "later" because we trust in our estimate of later return
-  * incremental control methods: never converge to true q*, usually oscillate around it but come close
+  * Incremental control methods: never converge to true q*, usually oscillate around it but come close
-    * in continuous control, you ofton don't need to account for the differnces between maximum and minimum (say) acceleration -> so it becomes discrete again
+    * In continuous control, you ofton don't need to account for the differnces between maximum and minimum (say) acceleration -> so it becomes discrete again
-    * bootstrapping (using lambda>0 in TD(lambda)) usually helps, need to find a sweet spot (lambda=1 usually is very bad)
+    * Bootstrapping (using lambda>0 in TD(lambda)) usually helps, need to find a sweet spot (lambda=1 usually is very bad)
     * TD is not stable per se (isn't guaranteed to converge) -> slide 30 shows when it is safe to use (for prediction), even when it practice it often works well
-    * for control, we basically have no guarantee that we will make progress (best case that it oscillates around the true q*)
+    * For control, we basically have no guarantee that we will make progress (best case that it oscillates around the true q*)
-  * batch methods: gradient-based methods are not sample-efficient (don't make best use of the data because of mini steps); gradient methods want to find best fit to all of the data
+  * Batch methods: gradient-based methods are not sample-efficient (don't make best use of the data because of mini steps); gradient methods want to find best fit to all of the data
-    * experience replay is an easy way to converge to the least squares solution over the complete data set of experience (that we didn't have in the online case considered above)
+    * Experience replay is an easy way to converge to the least squares solution over the complete data set of experience (that we didn't have in the online case considered above)
     * DQN is off-policy TD learning with non-linear function approximation -> it is anyhow stable because of experience replay and fixed (instead of non-stable, because of coming from a changing Q network) Q updates (by means of a fixed, saved few-thousand steps [hyperparameter!] older version of our Q network to which we bootstrap) that together hinder the convergence to diverge ("spiral out of control")